AstroPathJHU/AstroPathPipeline/astropath/scans/docs/scanning/SampleNames.md

 -	Y for Merkel Cell Carcinoma
 -	T for Trachea

 Currently for these ```SampleName```'s, each cohort receives its own Clinical Specimen Project Number.
-Currently we are using:
 -	To determine the next Clinical Specimen Number go to \\\BKI04\astropath_processing
 -	Open **AstropathConfig.csv**
 -	Looking in the **Project** column, add one to the highest number to get the new Clinical Specimen number